SeedSigner/seedsigner/README.md

 ```

 It will take about a minute after the Pi is powered on for the GUI to launch -- be patient!

+_Reminder: If you used option #2, [return the guide](babel/README.md) to remove the internet access over USB configuration._